amar528/weather-api/README.md

 component directly depends upon, for example collaborating classes, or a mock HTTP server, or in-memory H2 database.
 End-to-end testing was performed using RapidAPI, with test cases for happy path, as well as error cases (404, 400, 401, 429).

+## Code Coverage
+We use JaCoCo (maven plugin) to generate our test coverage report.
+The report is available under target/site/jacoco/index.html

 ## Enhancements